Help/troubleshooting

 • Encoded data (base64 fonts in CSS, encoded asset bundles)

-• Dynamic code execution (eval, create_function — rare in legit code but exists)
+• Dynamic code execution (eval — rare in legit code but exists)

 How to identify a false positive